-The Infrastructure Investment and Jobs Act is a generational investment to repair legacy infrastructure across the United States and to unleash investment in future projects while promoting new technologies and streamlining permitting.
+The Infrastructure Investment and Jobs Act of 2021 is a generational investment to repair legacy infrastructure across the United States and to unleash investment in future projects while promoting new technologies and streamlining permitting.
 The $1.2 trillion investment includes $550 billion in new federal infrastructure spending over five years for airports, railways, ports and waterways, power grids, broadband internet, and other major long-term projects.

 Morgan Lewis has long been a trusted adviser to the full range of private infrastructure companies on investing, financing, transactional, corporate, and regulatory matters, as well as federal, state, and local governments on launching and implementing critical infrastructure projects.
 With a keen grasp of the infrastructure act and its regulatory ramifications, our lawyers assist clients in assessing and acting upon the myriad opportunities generated by the legislation.